Investintech - CAJ Data Journalism Scholarship

 David McKie is an Ottawa-based, award-winning journalist who spent 26 years honing his skills at the Canadian Broadcasting Corporation as an investigative producer.
-He is now the contributing managing editor for the National Observer and heads up its investigative team.

-Valérie Ouellet has a certificate in creative writing (2007), an undergraduate degree in journalism from Université du Québec à Montréal (2010), as well as a Master of Journalism degree from the University of King's College in Halifax (2015).
+Valérie Ouellet has a certificate in creative writing and an undergraduate degree in journalism from Université du Québec à Montréal (2010), as well as a Master of Journalism degree from the University of King's College in Halifax (2015).